-Welcome to the second part of our new feature, 10 Global Currencies and their Histories, where we provide the details and background behind some of the world’s most interesting and famous currencies.
+Welcome to the second part of 10 Global Currencies and their Histories, where we provide the details and background behind some of the world’s most interesting and famous currencies.
 Part two features some cool facts from countries around the world, from the Middle East to North America – let’s get started!

 Middle East – Jordan